In this video, we’ll show you how to use a tractor-powered snowblower to move lots and lots of snow.

 When you’re on-site and ready to start, adjust the chute to blow snow in the direction you want it to go, and to make sure you don’t blow snow into the wind.
 Then adjust the deflector angle for blowing snow the preferred distance.

-As you can see, this snowblower’s auger and impeller can eat a lot of snow.
-But the key is maintaining a steady, moderate speed so the snowblower can handle all the snow you want removed without becoming overloaded.
+As you can see in the video, the snowblower auger and impeller can eat a lot of snow.
+But that doesn’t mean you can move through it quickly.
+The key is maintaining a steady, moderate speed so the snowblower can handle all the snow you want removed without becoming overloaded.
+If the snow you’re working is very deep, use the 3-point hitch to raise your snowblower to remove a top layer that your specific snowblower can handle.
+Then start over and take another layer so you don’t overload the auger, impeller, or chute.

 AND, when you’re done, always, always, always remember to clean out the auger, impeller and chute thoroughly.
 Snow left in them can freeze and prevent the snowblower from operating properly at next start up, causing damage to the machine’s internal parts.